Sugarloaf LCI Plan

 Three key development opportunities are identified in this master plan.
 Redevelopment of these key nodes will enhance the livability, visibility, and sustainability of the Sugarloaf area by creating quality mixed-use live-work-entertain districts.
 These key development opportunities include:

-The Downtown Gwinnett Node includes the Infinite Energy Center, the Georgia Baptist Mission Board, Sugarloaf Parkway Shopping Center, Shoppes on Sugarloaf, and commercial parcels along Sugarloaf Parkway near Meadow Church Road.
-With the IEC as an anchor and the proposed Revel development, this area has the potential to grow into a unique mixed-use entertainment district.
+The Downtown Gwinnett Node includes the Gas South District, the Georgia Baptist Mission Board, Sugarloaf Parkway Shopping Center, Shoppes on Sugarloaf, and commercial parcels along Sugarloaf Parkway near Meadow Church Road.
+With the GSD as an anchor and the proposed Revel development, this area has the potential to grow into a unique mixed-use entertainment district.
 This helps create an iconic Downtown for the Gwinnett community.

 As one of the largest sites in the study area and with potential for enhanced transit connections to the mall, Sugarloaf Mills has an opportunity to grow into a mixed-use transit-oriented development.